Now is the time to take control of your life by becoming your own boss!

 On the subject of raising finance to buy a business, prospective buyers (especially the younger group referred to above) are increasingly being supported by family members who have experienced a continued fall in returns on their savings in recent years.
 With rates of return now considered by many to be totally unacceptable, they are quite prepared to help another member of their family to acquire a business by way of a personal loan or investment in the chosen business.
 This not only helps with the business purchase but also creates the opportunity for a better return on their capital.
 Consequently, a win/win situation for them and their kin.
 Meanwhile, others with private capital investments and not satisfied with yields are themselves acquiring businesses as investments and then providing opportunities for members of their families or friends to manage the businesses for them, with a view to enabling these people to buy the businesses from them over time.
 As they say, where there’s a will, there’s a way!

-During the last few months we at Beardsley Theobalds have seen a marked increase, not just in serious prospective buyer enquiries but also in enquirers wanting to have telephone conversations or virtual meetings with our business vendor clients (whilst physical meetings were, of course, not permitted).
-Now, however, since the recent easing of lockdown restrictions more and more people are wanting to visit businesses being offered for sale in order to inspect them and have more meaningful meetings with the owners (arranged, of course, with social distancing guidelines firmly in mind).
+During recent months we at Beardsley Theobalds have seen a marked increase, not just in serious prospective buyer enquiries but also in enquirers wanting to have telephone conversations or virtual meetings with our business vendor clients (whilst physical meetings have not, of course, been encouraged).
+However, now that the anti-Covid-19 virus vaccine is being rolled out and with potential herd immunity anticipated in the near future, followed by easing of pandemic restrictions, more and more people are wanting to visit businesses being offered for sale in order to inspect them and have more meaningful meetings with the owners (arranged, of course, with social distancing guidelines firmly in mind).
 As a result, sales are picking up and the prospects for business transfers are improving by the day.
 With increasing numbers of people now looking to buy businesses this trend looks likely to continue.

 So, if the possibility of acquiring a business appeals to you please do visit our website – www.beardsleytheobalds.co.uk – to see if there is something available which whets your appetite!